almin/almin/docs/tutorial/todomvc/README.md

 ### Domain model

-[Domain model](https://en.wikipedia.org/wiki/Domain_model "Domain model")is a object/class that has both behavior and data.
+[Domain model](https://en.wikipedia.org/wiki/Domain_model "Domain model") is a object/class that has both behavior and data.
 In other word, domain model has property(data) and method(behavior).

 ## Let's create domain model!